dahyeshon/Final-Report/README.md

 # PHBS_BlockChain_2018

 Final Report of Blockchain and bitcoin taught by Professor, Jaehyuck Choi.

-# Topic: A New Business Plan: Blockchain in Second-hand market service platform
+Topic: A New Business Plan; Blockchain in Second-hand market service platform

 # 1. Review Biz: Several business existed examples of Blockchain technology in various industry